Alireza-Zwolf/Alireza-Zwolf.github.io/_pages/about.md

 ## About me
-I am Alireza Arbabi, motivated computer engineering student at the [Department of ECE](https://ece.ut.ac.ir/en/ece) at [University of Tehran](https://ut.ac.ir/en) with GPA of 3.8/4.
-Eageness to learn more and more everyday, with deep understanding of programming, mathematics and hardaware design.
-Several years of involvement in software and computing challenges have grown me an ability to design, analyze and resolve sophisticated problems, from project design to completion.
+I am Alireza Arbabi, motivated computer engineering student at the [Department of ECE](https://ece.ut.ac.ir/en/ece) at the [University of Tehran](https://ut.ac.ir/en) with GPA of 3.8/4.
+Eagerness to learn more and more every day, with deep understanding of programming, mathematics, and hardware design.
+Several years of involvement in software and computing challenges have grown me the ability to design, analyze and resolve sophisticated problems, from project design to completion.

 ## Research interests